 This area also has Casino Niagara and the Fallsview Indoor Water Park.
 Making it a great destination for all ages.
 There are plenty of restaurants, bars, cafes, and attractions along Clifton Hill and it is worth walking up from the Oakes Garden Theater which has great views of the falls.

-The Niagara SkyWheel can be seen throughout the city.
-This 175-foot-tall Ferris wheel offers fabulous views of the falls and the surrounding area.
-Each enclosed gondola can hold up to six passengers and they are climate controlled.
 Even if you have a fear of heights you’ll feel snug as a bug inside the Niagara SkyWheel as you take in the views.
 Passengers get 3 full revolutions giving you enough time to get those epic photos of the falls.
 Hot tip: Get there early to beat the crowds.

 A great option is to buy the Clifton Hill Fun Pass getting you into 6 Niagara Falls attractions.
-It gives you access to many of the attractions in the Midway and on Clifton Hill like the Niagara SkyWheel, Movieland Wax Museum and the 6D Interactive adventure rides Wild West Coaster and Zombie Attack!
+It gives you access to many of the attractions in the Midway and on Clifton Hill like the Niagara SkyWheel, Movieland Wax Museum and the 6D Interactive adventure rides Cosmic Coaster and Zombie Attack!
 Clifton Hill is also a great place to go when looking for things to do in Niagara Falls at night.